-- Protection of natural resources was the number one issue in both communities. - Protection of farmlands and woodlands was the second most important issue in both communities. - Promotion of economic growth was the fourth most important issue in the Town of Aurora - The Town of Bloomfield stressed the need for improved coordination and cooperation with neighboring communities. - Shared interests between the two include balancing individual property rights with community interests and creating a unique, attractive community.
+- Protection of natural resources was the number one overall issue and the most important issue in the Town of Rose. - Protection of agricultural lands and woodlands was the second most important overall goal. - Promotion of economic growth was the most important issue in the Village of Wild Rose. - Shared interests between the town and village included protection of private property rights and creating a unique, attractive community.